 form of technical analysis to guide us in identifying the end of these corrections.

 After we have covered the 5-minute chart, we will give you a taste of what is possible with our methodology in finding the exact ends of corrective patterns.

 Using our smaller time frame chart we get a chance to look at price action a little bit closer in an attempt to identify corrective patterns and determine the most likely areas where they might end.

-When we use 5 minute charts we do so to find low risk entries when we spot reversal patterns at areas we identified on our larger time frames.
+When we use 5-minute charts we do so to find low-risk entries when we spot reversal patterns at areas we identified on our larger time frames.
 The chart above shows one such type of reversal pattern that we call a bullish flanked doji.
-There are plenty of others that we follow but it is of crucial importance to us that they appear at the areas we want to trade.
+There are plenty of others that we follow but it is of crucial importance to us that they appear in the areas we want to trade.